 Van Smeden presents a cautionary tale for us.
 While we do know that all studies need to be validated, hopefully by another research group, as patients we don’t have the statistical chops to properly assess these complicated studies.
 Nor is it clear that we should take one statistician’s word for it.
 With no consensus present, we’re stuck in the middle.

-Patterson .for instance, might say, I have a good reputation.
+Patterson, for instance, might say, I have a good reputation.
 I got my data and developed a hypothesis and treatment plan around it.
 I even showed that the most potentially most problematic part of the hypothesis – that long-lived monocytes were carrying bits of the coronavirus around with them – was viable.
 Mostly importantly, my personal data indicates that my patients responded.
 Therefore I must be right.
-I’m not going mess around validating my diagnostic signature in an even larger group of patients – I’m going to treat people and eventually show in a study that I was right all along
+I’m not going mess around validating my diagnostic signature in an even larger group of patients – I’m going to treat people and and clinical trial will eventually show that I was right all along

 The red flags didn’t only apply to Patterson.
 Mother Jones clearly spent little time finding and interviewing patients who had improved and, if Patterson is right, there are many of them.
 Describing a Facebook group of Patterson’s long-COVID patients as “weird and cultish” and a patient who got a “strange feeling” from Patterson’s partner Dr. Yogendra didn’t inspire confidence in the magazine’s objectivity.